Best Online Degrees in: History of Art

 Some of the most relevant careers for those with an appropriate background in art history include, museum or gallery curators, museum technicians and registrars, art dealers, arts administrators, art appraisers, and historic preservation consultants.
 Some careers, however, such as college art history professors, curators and museum directors for large museums, and conservators, will require a graduate degree, not merely a bachelor’s degree, and relevant experience.

 Since a master’s degree is preferred for many of the most desirable careers in art, many art history majors who are not interested in pursuing graduate study end up entering careers unrelated to art, such as journalism, marketing, or business professions, where their broad cultural knowledge and advanced written and oral communication skills may be put to use.
 Those who do wish to pursue art-related careers will find that an online bachelor’s degree in art history can provide a great foundation for future graduate study.

-The median yearly salary for curators was $48,450 as of May 2010, although curators working for the federal government commanded significantly higher salaries at $75,600, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly salary for curators was $48,450, although curators working for the federal government commanded significantly higher salaries at $75,600, according to the U.S. Bureau of Labor Statistics (BLS).
 The median salary for museum technicians and conservators was $37,310, with those working for the federal government earning $38,790, the BLS noted.
-Projected employment growth of about 16% is expected for curators, museum technicians, and conservators between 2010 and 2020, and those entering the profession can expect heavy competition, particularly for the more prestigious and higher-paying positions.
+Projected employment growth of about 16% is expected for curators, museum technicians, and conservators, and those entering the profession can expect heavy competition, particularly for the more prestigious and higher-paying positions.
 Salaries vary depending on number of factors, including a person’s experience, level of education, the size of their employer, and the complexity of their responsibilities.